• Skip to primary navigation

 Brown butter salmon with capers and sundried tomatoes in a yellow pan with a cloth napkin on a white table.

-I asked Ray's permission to develop a recipe based on his signature dish and he graciously approved (actually he said he has no idea what the correct measurements are, he just adds them in the pan and the sauce appears. 🙂
+I asked Ray’s permission to develop a recipe based on his signature dish, and he graciously approved (Actually he said he has no idea what the correct measurements are; he just adds them to the pan and the sauce appears. 🙂

 Here is what you need